Chan Hiu Ming: Workable

 Chan Hiu Ming was the team manager of Workable Football Club in 2007–2008.
 In this season, future stars Au Yeung Yiu Chung, Yapp Hung Fai, Tsang Man Fai and Tsang Kam To excelled under Chan's guidance, beating league heavyweights South China and Kitchee during his tenure as boss.

 Eastern

 Chan Hiu Ming was the team manager of Eastern Football Club in 2008–2009.
 In this season, he took the popularly supported club on a good run in the AFC cup as they beat Hanoi from Vietnam and Chonburi from Thailand.

 HK Pegasus

 Chan Hiu Ming was the head coach of TSW Pegasus Football Club in 2010–2012.
 In these two seasons, the team played entertaining football under Chan with great results.

 Macau

 On 26 July 2017, Chan Hiu Ming took charge of Macau after Tam Iao San resigned citing family reasons.

 Lee Man

 On 21 May 2018, Lee Man announced that they hired Chan as their head coach.

 On 5 February 2023, Chan was sacked by Lee Man.

+Chinese Taipei

+On 2 May 2023, Chan was appointed as the head coach of Chinese Taipei.